Looking for a basic understanding of every type of bet you’re likely to encounter? This list will help you.

 Patent

-A Patent bet is a type of multiple consisting of seven bets on three different selections.
-It’s similar to a Trixie bet except it is built from 3 Singles, 3 Doubles and a Treble.
-Patent betting is used to cover all potential outcomes and will give a return even if only one bet comes in.
+A Patent bet is a multiple consisting of 7 bets on 3 different selections.
+It’s similar to a Trixie but includes 3 Singles, 3 Doubles and 1 Treble.
+Patent betting will return something even if only one selection wins.

 Lucky 15

-A Lucky 15 bet is a popular multiple bet, sometimes thought of as the ‘full coverage’ version of the Yankee (see above).
-The Lucky 15 involves 4 selections, amounting to 15 bets in total.
-It consists of 4 Singles, 6 Doubles, 4 Trebles and 1 four-fold Accumulator.
-In order to gain a return, the bettor requires just one of the four selections to be settled as a winner.
+A Lucky 15 is a popular multiple bet, sometimes thought of as the ‘full coverage’ version of the Yankee.
+It involves 4 selections and 15 bets in total: 4 Singles, 6 Doubles, 4 Trebles and 1 four-fold Accumulator.
+Just one winner guarantees a return.

 Lucky 31

-A Lucky 31 is essentially a larger version of the Lucky 31 that contains 31 bets across five separate selections as a single wager.
-It consists of: 5 Singles, 10 Doubles, 10 Trebles, 5 four-fold Accumulators, and one five-fold Accumulator.
+A Lucky 31 is a larger version of the Lucky 15, containing 31 bets across 5 selections: 5 Singles, 10 Doubles, 10 Trebles, 5 four-fold Accumulators, and 1 five-fold Accumulator.

 Lucky 63

-A Lucky 63 is essentially a larger version of the Lucky 15 and Lucky 31 that contains 63 bets across six separate selections as a single wager.
-It consists of: 6 Singles, 15 Doubles, 20 Trebles, 15 four-fold Accumulators, 6 five-fold Accumulators, and one six-fold Accumulator.
+A Lucky 63 expands further to 63 bets across 6 selections: 6 Singles, 15 Doubles, 20 Trebles, 15 four-fold Accumulators, 6 five-fold Accumulators, and 1 six-fold Accumulator.

 Alphabet

-An Alphabet is a more complicated bet type which contains 26 bets across 6 different selections.
-The bet consists of 2 Patents (which make up 14 bets), 1 Yankee (a further 11 bets) and a six-fold Accumulator (1 bet).
+An Alphabet is a more complicated bet type containing 26 bets across 6 different selections.
+It consists of 2 Patents (14 bets), 1 Yankee (11 bets), and a six-fold Accumulator (1 bet).

 Learn more about Full Cover bets with Singles.